romulofpaiva/poc/README.md

 # poc
 Proof Of Concept

-Wellcome to my monorepo with proof of concepts.
+Welcome to my monorepo with proof of concepts.